animuslabs/boid-worker/README.md

 This script is meant to be run manually, it will download all actions in a range and then place them in the DB overwriting any existing records.

 #### Syntax
 The first parameter is the name of the action, or "all".
 The action must be listed in the `lib/injest.ts` `actionMap` object.
-The second parameter is the start of the range to pull data from, the third parameter is the end of the range.
+The second para-meter is the start of the range to pull data from, the third parameter is the end of the range.

 To pull all actions between 2022-12-20 and 2022-12-30